 Permission and Rules for Gold Panning on Suisgill Estate

-Recreational gold panning within strict rules is permitted, free of charge, on two of the burns on Suisgill Estate.
+Recreational gold panning within strict rules is permitted on two of the burns on Suisgill Estate.

-Gold panning on the second, Suisgill Burn, is strictly prohibited except in the following circumstances: 1) if you are over 70 you may make a written application, with the exact dates of your intended visit, for a licence to pan for gold for a period not exceeding two weeks; or 2) if you are a guest staying at Balvallioch cottage on the estate, you will also be granted a licence to pan for gold on Suisgill Burn during your stay.
-In both cases, you will be granted written permission, a copy of which you should keep on you at all times whilst gold panning as you may be asked to show it.
+Gold panning on the second, Suisgill Burn, is strictly prohibited unless you are a guest staying at Balvallioch cottage or Upper Suisgill Lodge on the estate.
+As such, you will be granted written permission, a copy of which you should keep on you at all times whilst gold panning as you may be asked to show it.
 For a full list of rules, information on how to apply and details of where you would be entitled to pan, please click here.

 When gold panning on Suisgill Estate, you do so at your own risk and the Estate will accept no liability for any accident or injury you may incur.